nanassound/midimesh_esp32/hardware/README.md

 ## License

-All hardware designs in this directory are licensed under the **CERN Open Hardware License v2 - Permissive (CERN-OHL-P)**.
+All hardware designs in this directory are licensed under the **CERN Open Hardware License v2 - Weakly Reciprocal (CERN-OHL-W)**.

-Copyright 2025 Nanas Sound OÜ
+Copyright 2025 Nanas Sound OÜ <asep@nanassound.com>

 See [`LICENSE.md`](LICENSE.md) for full license text.